5 min read

 Breast cancer prevention is very important and involves monitoring or changing your lifestyle choices on a daily basis including diet, alcohol consumption, exercise, and maintaining a healthy weight.
 Other measures including genetic testing and regular self-examination of your breasts can also help prevent and detect breast cancer.
 In addition, seek information on breast cancer screening and start discussing when to begin breast exams and mammograms with your doctor early on.

-Breast cancer has become the most common cancer affecting women since 1993, it has tripled in incidence rate, and is considered the third leading cause of death for women in Hong Kong after lung and colon cancer.
+Breast cancer has become the most common cancer affecting women since 1993, it has tripled in incidence rate, and is considered the third leading cause of death for women in Hong Kong after lung cancer and colon cancer.

-The most common signs and symptoms of breast cancer according to obstetrician gynecologist Dr. Selina Pang 彭敏華醫生 may include:
+The most common signs and symptoms of breast cancer according to obstetrician-gynecologist Dr. Selina Pang 彭敏華醫生 may include: